elastic/detection-rules/hunting/llm/docs/aws_bedrock_latency_anomalies_detection.md

 ## Notes

-- This analytic helps identify delays in LLM responses that are outside expected performance parameters, possibly due to malicious disruptions like DDoS attacks or from operational inefficiencies.
 - Review the incidents flagged by this analytic to understand the context and potential sources of latency.
 This can include network configurations, resource allocation, or external network pressures.
 - Effective logging and monitoring setup are essential to capture relevant latency metrics accurately.
 Ensure system clocks and time syncing are properly configured to avoid false positives.
 - Gather comprehensive logs that detail the request and response timestamps, user IDs, and session details for thorough investigation and evidence collection in case of security incidents.